Our research has shown that to minimise negative impacts from agriculture we need to work in alignment with natural systems and ecosystems.

-We work to develop farming systems that produce quality food, minimise resource use and protect and enhance the environment through improving soils and biodiversity.
+We work to deliver and co-innovate practical, sustainable land management and food production solutions that produce quality food, minimise resource use and protect and enhance the environment.

 Our research team works alongside farmers to improve the uptake, efficiency and development of organic farming and agroecological practices.

 In 1979, in the midst of the oil crisis, our founder David Astor started to think about how we could farm without the dependence on oil seen in conventional farming systems.

 His research led him to explore organic agriculture, but he couldn’t find any evidence or practical advice to help him farm organically in the UK.

 So began his quest to find out how to do it, and the Organic Research Centre was born.

 We’ve gained recognition for scientific excellence and collaboration with a broad network of like-minded partners, working nationally and internationally, to research and develop practical and sustainable land management and food production systems based on organic and agroecological principles.

 We empower people to embrace different ideas by translating our research into practical application and advice, influencing policymakers, farming communities and wider society.

 - Find out about our research approach and themes